-Jesus did not grasp at a position wrongly as did Adam.
+Jesus did not grasp at an exalted position wrongly, as did Adam.
 The error of Adam was reversed in Jesus.
 Dr. Colin Brown at Fuller Seminary observed that Phil.
 2 is not about pre-existence and post-existence, but about the contrast between Christ and Adam.
-Adam the man originally made in the image of God, vainly sought to be like God.
-But Jesus did the opposite being obedient to death – even on a cross.
+Adam the man originally made in the image of God vainly sought to be like God.
+But Jesus did the opposite, being obedient to death – even on a cross.
 (Ernst Lohmeyer’s Kyrious Jesus Revisited) See also Dr. James Dunn, Christology in the Making.
 Notable scholar F.F.
 Bruce also expressed that he did not think that Paul believed in a preexisting Son (The One God, the Father, One Man Messiah Translation, 2nd Edition, p.
 480, Anthony Buzzard, Restoration fellowship)

 Quotes from Trinitarian Bible Scholars

 James Dunn (Methodist NT Scholar) p115.
 Christology in the Making

 “Moreover it can readily be seen that the outline of thought in the Philippian hymn fully matches the two-stage Christology evident elsewhere in first generation Christianity. – free acceptance of man’s lot followed out to death, and exaltation to the status of Lord over all.”

 J A T Robinson (Anglican NT Scholar), p166 “The Human Face of God”

 The picture is not of a celestial figure lowering himself to become a man, to be exalted still higher than he was before.
 Rather, it is that the entire fullness of God was enabled…to find embodiment in one who was completely one of us as any other descendant of Abraham.”